kerkelae/tensorsim/README.rst

 tensorsim
 *********

-This is a simple tool for generating synthetic data of multidimensional diffusion MRI experiments.
+This repository contains a simple tool for generating synthetic data of multidimensional diffusion MRI experiments.

 Installation
 ############